rizalzaf/AP-examples/README.md

 EvalCurves
 ```

-The `AdversarialPrediction` package can be installed from [https://github.com/rizalzaf/AdversarialPrediction.jl](https://github.com/rizalzaf/AdversarialPrediction.jl).
-For the `Flux` package, we require `Flux v0.9`, which uses Tracker-based auto differentiation tool.
+The `AdversarialPrediction` package can be installed from [https://github.com/rizalzaf/AdversarialPrediction.jl](https://github.com/rizalzaf/AdversarialPrediction.jl) by running `] add AdversarialPrediction`.
+For the `Flux` package, we require `Flux v0.10` or later, which uses Zygote-based auto differentiation tool.
 The `EvalCurves` can be installed from a Julia terminal using the command: `]add https://github.com/vitskvara/EvalCurves.jl`.
 All other packages can be installed from a Julia terminal using the command: `]add PackageName`.

 To run the experiments on GPU, the following packages also need to be installed.
 ```